 As the seasons spiral in and out, waning and waxing like the moon, so too do our lives spiral in and out, ever-evolving within a sacred circle of ritual from which all things emanate.
 For it is within this sacred container of ritual that all knowledge and practice comes; from calling the Quarters – the symbolic four directions, working with the elementals, learning about, honoring, and communing with the Divine, understanding and using symbolism, acting out the sacred dramas found in mythology, performing magical spell-workings, or practicing divination.
 We work with, honor, and embody the Goddesses and Gods who call to us while weaving a sacred circle of connection.

+The Spiral Web trains Priestesses by opening channels to the seen and unseen, enabling self-healing and transforming all within the sacred circle.
 All flows from the sacred ritual circle, the sacred spiral within the circle, and the sacred web of our connections.
 You don’t have to believe.
 You just have to do.